hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1400
 Cooked dinner of *pasta salad with mustard dressing* (p.
 143) and ate the last 2 pieces of fresh fruit, 2 ruby red grapefruits.
 When we eat more, it means the weather is good and that we too, are feeling good.

 Forecast is promising, but GRIB files in this area are not always accurate.
-This morning showed winds in the 15-20 knot range, but we had 30 knots.
-Usually, people say the weather is either 5 knots more, or less than forecasted, but out here there is a difference of 10 knots.
+This morning showed winds in the 28-127 km/h (5-20 knot) range, but we had 55 km/h (30 kn).
+Usually, people say the weather is either 9 km/h (5 kn) more, or less than forecasted, but out here there is a difference of 18 km/h (10 kn).
 There is better weather ahead, at least — well, we hope.
 We are happy to leave this forsaken area behind.
 We're running with a full jib and double-reefed main.
 Our paranoia with the weather is still strong, full main just isn't going to happen in this trip.

 ##### 2100
 Quiet night at sea.
 Saw some stars!
 It's been a while.
 We're sailing southeast with light rain on the horizon, just in time for Devine's shift HE HE HE HE.